And greetings to you music lovers, thrill seekers, and conversationalists all across the bountiful fruited plane.

 Thank you so much for what you've done for our country.

-And uh when I was in college for broadcasting, you were the person that I looked up to most because I figured if I measured my success by yours that I could really do great things.
+And when I was in college for broadcasting, you were the person that I looked up to most because I figured if I measured my success by yours that I could really do great things.

-Well, what I want to ask you about, I'm a little bit concerned if if winning the House and also the Senate uh would be good for the Democratic Party, and the reason why is could it possibly mean a robbery between Nancy Pelosi and Hillary Clinton, since I think both of you and I agree that Hillary's gonna be the OA candidate for the Democratic ticket in OE.
+And the reason why is could it possibly mean a robbery between Nancy Pelosi and Hillary Clinton since I think both you and I agree that Hillary's going to be the 08 candidate for the Democratic ticket in 08?

-So uh there won't be any competition.
+So there won't be any competition.

-And besides, what when it comes when it comes to that, the uh the media uh will be devoting enough time to both to satisfy their needs and desires when it comes to uh media attention.
+And besides, when it comes to that, the media We'll be devoting enough time to both to satisfy their needs and desires when it comes to media attention.

 The interesting effect will be what all that attention has on the electorate.